Deep Tissue Massage | SF

 Deep tissue massage is a type of massage therapy that focuses on aligning deeper layers of muscles and connective tissue.
 It is especially helpful for chronic aches and pains in areas such as a stiff neck and upper back, low back pain, leg muscle tightness, and sore shoulders.

 Deep tissue massage uses some of the same strokes as classic massage therapy, but the movement is slower and the pressure is deeper.
-Dr. Smith focuses on areas of tension and pain in order to reach the sub-layer of muscles and the fascia (the connective tissue surrounding muscles).
+We focus on areas of tension and pain in order to reach the sub-layer of muscles and the fascia (the connective tissue surrounding muscles).
 Specific types of deep tissue therapy such as psoas release massage are especially helpful for hip pain and low back pain.

-Dr. Smith is intensely strong, but has learned to temper that strength with intuition.
-He is very adept at working the deeper fibers without further damaging them.
+Our practitioners are intensely strong, but temper that strength with intuition.
+They are very adept at working the deeper fibers without further damaging them.

 Why Deep Tissue Massage?